Ali-Sadr Cave: Description

 This cave is located at 48°18'E 35°18'N, in the southern part of Ali Sadr village.

 In the summer of 2001, a German/British expedition surveyed the cave, finding to be 11.44 km.

-The website of the UNESCO Secretariat or World Heritage Center has described Ali Sadr Cave as being the longest water cave in the world accessible by boat.
-UNESCO says that Ali Sadr Cave has many water halls and a wide range of beautiful features such as stalactites, stalagmites of various shapes.
+The cave has been nominated as a World Heritage Site by the Iranian Cultural Heritage, Handicrafts and Tourism Organization.
+In their submission they describe Ali Sadr as having "too many water halls and wide variety of beautiful features such as stalactites, stalagmites and carst deposits with various forms.
+This with about 2400 M in cave boating is the biggest cave in the world from this respect."

 Weather conditions

 Ali Sadr Cave is one of the largest underground water complexes in the world, with a network of canals, lakes and water passages stretching for several kilometers.
 The water of Alisadr Cave is highly hard due to the presence of lime.
 It is not suitable for drinking.
 The cave water has an almost neutral pH level.
 The water depth can vary between 0.5 and 14 meters.
 This cave has enough space for swimming and is considered one of the largest navigable caves in the world.
 The water temperature is a constant 12 degrees Celsius throughout the year.The only living creature in the waters of Ali Sadr Cave is the Nifargus.